-F31.
-SLT members must follow the debt-recovery policy shown in the credit management strategy.
-They must follow the My Finance Sales Module process as the standard approach to recovering debt.
-If the My Finance process is not successful in recovering debts, you will need to quickly
+F31 SLT members must follow the debt-recovery policy shown in the Credit Management Strategy.
+They must follow the My Finance Sales Ledger module process as the standard approach to recovering debt.
+If the My Finance process is not successful in recovering debts, refer the matter for further recovery processes in a timely manner as given in paragraph 19 of Appendix 1 - Credit Management Strategy.

-- refer the matter for further recovery processes as given in paragraph 19 of Appendix 1 Credit Management Strategy. - F32.
-All processes and My Finance transactions to recover debts are on the SCC e-learning platform. - F33.
-The County Treasurer will review debt recovery performance and quarterly to Cabinet.
+- F32 All processes and My Finance transactions to recover debts are on the SCC e-learning platform. - F33 The County Treasurer will review debt recovery performance and report quarterly to Cabinet.

-Financial Regulation G - Treasury Management
+Financial regulation G - Treasury Management and Banking